 - Click “Install Now”

 Woot-hoo…you did it.
 You now have a WordPress blog and now it’s time to concentrate on working on your design and developing great content.
 The picture below gives you an idea of what the backend (dashboard) of your shiny, new Website will look like.
 Notice the Bluehost blue stripe within your WordPress dashboard.
 Now onto a few points about your theme.

 Choosing Your Theme

 WordPress offers several free general themes (website design) to start your blog, so that you can get started with your blog right away.
 However, you might want to do a little research on what type of theme you would like especially if you have a concrete idea of what type of blog content you want to create from the get go.
 If you are starting, for example, a food blog, lifestyle blog or crafting blog there are several themes (website designs) available that will showcase your blog content in the best manner.
 However, be aware this will add to your overall initial blog costs.

 Customizing your blog can be as easy or as involved as you want it to be.
 The WordPress theme you choose and the options it offers will determine this.
-Themes vary in price from $35.00 to $100.00 on average.
+Themes can vary in price from $35.00 to $150.00 on average or even more expensive , if you choose one with lots of bells and whistles and functionality.

 I run this blog on a theme from WordPress but it uses the Genesis framework by Studio Press.
 To see an example of a foodie site that runs on the Genesis framework you might want to check out the Foodie Pro Theme on Studio Press.